Sunlitspace542/sunlitspace542/README.md

-I'm that plural dork on the internet that brings you such things as continued updates for Star Fox EX and progress updates on Star Fox CD.
+I'm that plural dork on the internet that brings you such things as progress updates on Star Fox CD.
 Along with Monika, we together form Emerald Softworks.

 I'm a ROMhacker, probably best known for being the guy in charge of maintaining Star Fox EX, for being the lead developer of Star Fox CD, and for otherwise making dumb space furry game hacks.
 I've been ROMhacking for about 5 years now.